magnusnordlander/lelit-bianca-protocol/README.md

 Dumping the data I've identified 6 analog signals that makes sense to find out what they do.
 Byte references are

 * COLI
-  * Each packet starts with 0x3F (byte 0), and ends with 0x00 (byte 17).
+  * Each packet ends with 0x00 (byte 17).
 Including the terminating NUL, each packet is 18 bytes long.
   * Most values are some weird 3 byte thing (which I call a triplet), with a weird encoding.
 See transformHextriplet in sniffer.ino.
 The maximum length in the current implementation is 12 bits, so that could well be the actual max length.
   * Microswitch: Bitmask 0x40 of byte 1.
 On if 0.
   * Brew boiler temp: Triplet of bytes 7-9.
 Lower value means higher temperature.
 See temp-calibration.txt for some calibration values (in celsius).
   * Service boiler temp: Triplet of bytes 10-12.
 Lower value means higher temperature.
 See temp-calibration.txt for some calibration values (in celsius).
-  * Probably water level in the tank: Triplet of bytes 13-15
+  * Water level in the service boiler (not 100% sure, but somewhat): Triplet of bytes 13-15
-    * My machine is plumbed, so I need to actually connect the tank to check this.
-I haven't yet done that.
+    * This would heavily imply that the LCC is responsible for runnning the pump to fill the service boiler.
   * There are two other possible triplets, on 1-3 and 4-6.
 You *do* get values on those, but they're eerily similar to brew/service boiler temp.
+  * Considering the manual (pg.
+29, Alarms showed on display), the LCC should also have an opinion on water tank level (My machine is plumbed, but at some point I'm gonna plug in a tank and see what's what)
 * CILO
   * Each packet ends with a terminating NUL (byte 4), and is 5 bytes long, NUL included.
   * Brew boiler heating element: Bitmask 0x0E of byte 0.
 On if value equals 0x0A.